 - Confirm next SRT with the creators.

-- Confirm availability with hardware suppliers, David Nelson and Ben Thompson.
+- Confirm availability with hardware suppliers, David Nelson, Ben Thompson, and Shane Muir.

 - Check dates with Donna Wargo, the Rec Room manager.